 How much time and money is spent on moving furniture?
 Developing a final blueprint with all workspace locations identified by number will make moves and changes less complicated in the future.

 You should schedule your vendor to certify the cabling before the final construction is complete.
 If something must be changed your contractors will still be on site to do the patch up work.
 In some cases ceiling tiles may need to be opened or walls need to be cut.
 There is no reason to leave these tasks to the last minute.

 DATA ROOM DESIGN

 During a move is the best time to consider an upgrade or new systems.
 Additional new systems can be installed and running for your move date.
 Vendors will have ample time to implement the new platform without affecting your current business.

 Setting up training classes before the move allows your employees to learn about the new systems and have a great understanding of system functions prior to going live.

 It seems obvious to mention this but you spent a lot of money on technology.
 The last thing you need is a glob of paint in your keyboard or a phone covered in dust.
 Use one phone and one computer to test every location.
 Keep all of your other devices in the original boxes until the construction is 100% completed.

 TESTING THE APPLICATIONS

 Will all of your new applications work the way they were promised?
 Test calling out.
 Call overseas, long distance and local.
-If using PRI check to see if the 911 address is set up correctly.
+If using PRI or SIP, check to see if the 911 address is set up correctly.
 Does all the call routing work?
 Can ACD agents log in/out?
 Can you dial 0 and get to the correct place?
-Leave messages and see if message lights come on and go out.
+Leave messages and Check to see if voicemail to email fetures are working..
 Many errors can be corrected in just one hour of testing.
 Correct these issues before going live with your new systems.